 Small Groups of No More than Six or Eight

 Each individual coming to Ayahuasca has different needs.
-Through the ages, Ayahuasca Ceremonies were conducted by a shaman in small groups or even with just one patient.
-This allowed the shaman to focus the healing properties of the medicine into what each individual needed, providing the best environment possible.
+Through the ages, Ayahuasca Ceremonies were conducted by a maestro in small groups or even with just one patient.
+This allowed the maestro to focus the healing properties of the medicine into what each individual needed, providing the best environment possible.

 It is only in recent times with the rise of Ayahuasca tourism that commercially oriented centers run retreats with a dozen or more guests.
 While, we are not saying large group ceremonies cannot be beneficial (in fact, some people prefer the high energy of large group ceremonies!), we choose to offer Ceremonies for those looking for more personalized attention.

 We limit the number of travelers in each session to groups of six or eight.
 This is the only way to ensure the quality of experience for each guest.
 We find that smaller groups are best at balancing the benefit of creating a powerful collective energy with the need for individualized attention.

 During your stay you will enjoy clean and healthy whole foods meals including chicken, local fresh fish and eggs as well as numerous fresh organic fruits and vegetables.
 All of our Retreats include all freshly made Ayahuasca Diet meals, drinking water and tea.
 We will have a light lunch and skip dinner on Ceremony nights.

 Before each Ayahuasca Ceremony, you’ll have the chance to take a refreshing and cleansing floral bath in preparation for the Ceremony.

 You will have the chance to discuss your intentions with the shaman and explain exactly what you hope to achieve with the Ayahuasca Ceremony.
 The maestro will integrate your specific needs and intentions into the personalized Icaros (healing songs) that he will then sing directly to you during Ceremony.